Toddlers nap until 3 to 4 years old, on average. Learn all you need to know about your toddler’s nap based on my 15+ years as a sleep consultant.

 Babies transition from two naps to one nap around 15-18 months old, on average.
 Many 13-14 month-olds gradually begin the transition, but transitioning too early can lead to a big mess with waking at night, waking too early in the morning, or taking very short naps.

-Keep in mind that to transition to one nap, your baby will now need to stay awake about 5 hours both before the nap AND after the nap.
+Keep in mind that to transition to one nap, your baby will now need 5-hour wake windows both before the nap AND after the nap.
 This is no small feat for many younger toddlers.
 They may be able to do it for one day, but not yet every day without melting down or showing other signs of being too tired.

 Need more help with transitioning naps?
 Check out How to Manage Nap Transitions.